 Does Red Light Therapy Help Acne Scars?

 Yes.
 Because of the collagen-enhancing properties of red light therapy, skin elasticity is improved and scarring (skin fibrosis) is prevented or alleviated.
 Existing scars can be minimized.
-Red light therapy can help to various degrees with all types of acne scarring.
+Red light therapy can help to various degrees with all types of scarring.

 Atrophic scars are small skin indentations and are the mildest type of acne scar.
 These are readily healed by red light therapy.